 What’s the best cheese for steak sandwiches?

-Whatever you love!
-Use any kind of cheese you love and have in the Use a cheese that melts well under the broiler.
-White cheddar, provolone, Swiss, or mozzarella are all excellent choices.
-The best option is honestly whatever you already have in the fridge — if it melts nicely, it’ll work beautifully here.
+Use a cheese that melts well under the broiler.
+White cheddar, provolone, Swiss, and Havarti are all excellent choices.
+Honestly, if it melts nicely and you already have it in the fridge, it'll probably be delicious.

-Can I make these steak sandwiches ahead of time?
+Can I make this steak sandwich recipe ahead of time?

-You can prep the steak, onions, compound butter, and horseradish sauce ahead of time, but for the best texture and flavor, assemble and broil the sandwiches just before serving.
+You can prepare the steak, onions, and horseradish sauce ahead of time.
+For the best texture, assemble and broil the sandwiches just before serving.

-Prepared horseradish has a sharp bite, but mixing it with sour cream mellows the heat.
-Start with less horseradish and adjust to taste if you prefer a milder sauce.
+Prepared horseradish has a sharp bite, but the sour cream helps mellow it out.
+Start with a smaller amount and adjust to taste if you prefer a milder sauce.

-If steak sandwiches are your love language, these recipes deserve a spot on your menu too.
+If steak sandwiches are your love language, these easy sandwich ideas deserve a spot on your menu, too.

 - French Dip Sliders: Tender beef, toasted bread, and plenty of au jus for dipping — another fast, cozy classic.